poplars-dev/poplars-dev.github.io/_customizations/poplar_iccompliance.md

 ## How does it work?

-The Item Compliance customization is bespoke and must be tailored to the specific customer requirements.
+This customization is bespoke and must be tailored to the specific customer requirements.
 This version uses a custom table to map an optional field name to a country, state, and postal code.